hashicorp/vault-lambda-extension/README.md

 # vault-lambda-extension

 This repository contains the source code for HashiCorp's Vault AWS Lambda extension.
-The extension utilizes the AWS Lambda Extensions API to read secrets from your Vault deployment and write the result to disk before the Lambda function itself starts to execute.
+The extension utilizes the AWS Lambda Extensions API to help your Lambda function read secrets from your Vault deployment.
 To use it, include the following ARN as a layer in your Lambda function:

 ```text
 arn:aws:lambda:us-east-1:634166935893:layer:vault-lambda-extension:7